BoundaryFinder

 What Does BoundaryFinder Do?

-BoundaryFinder is an authorised HM Land Registry data reseller that lets you find your property boundary in England and Wales within seconds.
-Enter any postcode, select your property, and the tool plots every registered boundary marker around your land using the official INSPIRE Cadastral dataset — the same source used by HMLR and licensed surveyors.
+BoundaryFinder is an authorised HM Land Registry data reseller.
+We help you visualise the general boundary of your property in England and Wales within seconds.
+Enter any postcode, select your property, and the tool uses the official INSPIRE Index Polygons — the same dataset published by HMLR — to show your registered title on a map with GPS coordinates for every corner point.

-Each boundary report gives you the GPS coordinates for every corner point of your registered title, displayed on an Ordnance Survey base map with measured distances between points.
-You can then open the report on your phone and physically walk to each marker — turning an abstract legal line into something you can stand on and confirm.
-Whether you need to settle a fence dispute, check a boundary before a home extension, or simply understand exactly where your land ends, a GPS boundary report gives you the ground-truth evidence to do it confidently.
+Each report gives you the GPS corner points displayed on an Ordnance Survey base map with distances and compass bearings between points.
+You can open the report on your phone and physically walk to each corner — turning the red line on your title plan into something you can see and check on the ground.
+Whether you need to understand your land for a fence discussion, home extension, or simple peace of mind, this is the practical starting point.

 Why Property Boundaries Matter